-Tables 6.1 through 6.9 summarize the GemBuilder C functions and the services that they provide to your application.
+Tables 1 through 9 summarize the GemBuilder C functions and the services that they provide to your application.

-Table 6.1 Functions for Controlling Sessions and Transactions
+Table 1 Functions for Controlling Sessions and Transactions

-GciAbort Abort the current transaction.
-GciAlteredObjs Find all exported or dirty objects that have changed and are therefore in the ExportedDirtyObjs or TrackedDirtyObjs sets.
-GciBegin Begin a new transaction.
-GciCommit Write the current transaction to the database.
+GciAbort, Abort the current transaction.
+GciNbAbort GciAlteredObjs Find all exported or dirty objects that have changed and are therefore in the ExportedDirtyObjs or TrackedDirtyObjs sets.
+GciBegin, GciNbBegin Begin a new transaction.
+GciCommit, GciNbCommit Write the current transaction to the database.
 GciDeclareAction An alternative way to associate a C function with a Smalltalk user action.
 GciDirtyExportedObjs Find all objects in the ExportedDirtyObjs set.
 GciDirtyObjsInit Begin tracking which objects in the session workspace change.
+GciDirtySaveObjs Find all exported or tracked objects that have changed and are therefore in the ExportedDirtyObjs or TrackedDirtyObjs sets.
+GciDirtyTrackedObjs Find all tracked objects that have changed and are therefore in the TrackedDirtyObjs set.
+GciGetSessionId Find the ID number of the current user session.
+GciHardBreak Interrupt GemStone and abort the current transaction.
+GciInit Initialize GemBuilder.
+GciInitAppName Override the default application configuration file name.

-Table 6.1 Functions for Controlling Sessions and Transactions (Continued)
+Table 1 Functions for Controlling Sessions and Transactions (Continued)

-Find all exported or tracked objects that have changed and are therefore in the ExportedDirtyObjs or TrackedDirtyObjs sets.
-J Find all tracked objects that have changed and are therefore in the TrackedDirtyObjs set.
-Find the ID number of the current user session.
-Interrupt GemStone and abort the current transaction.
-Initialize GemBuilder.
-Override the default application configuration file name.
-Override the default application configuration file name and the size of temporary object memory.
-Associate a C function with a Smalltalk user action.
-Determine whether the application is running linked or remotely.
-Load an application user action library.
-Start a user session.
-End the current user session.
-Abort the current transaction (nonblocking).
-Begin a new transaction (nonblocking).
-Write the current transaction to the database (nonblocking).
-Test the status of nonblocking call in progress for completion.
-Process deferred updates to objects that do not allow direct structural update.
-Remove all OOPS from the PureExportSet, making these objects eligible for garbage collection.
-Remove all OOPS from the PureExportSet, or if in a user action, from the user action's export set, making these objects eligible for garbage collection.
-Clear the GciTrackedObjs set, making all tracked OOPs eligible for garbage collection.
-Remove an array of GemStone OOPs from the PureExportSet, making them eligible for garbage collection.
-Remove an array of GemStone OOPs from the PureExportSet, or if in a user action, remove them from the user action's export set, making them eligible for garbage collection.
-Remove an array of OOPs from the GciTrackedObjs set, making them eligible for garbage collection.
+GciInstallUserAction Associate a C function with a Smalltalk user action.
+GciIsRemote Determine whether the application is running linked or remotely.
+GciLoadUserActionLibrary Load an application user action library.
+GciLogin, Start a user session.
+GciLoginEx GciLogout End the current user session.
+GciNbEnd, Test the status of nonblocking call in progress for completion.
+GciNbEndPoll GciProcessDeferredUpdates Process deferred updates to objects that do not allow direct structural update.
+GciReleaseAllGlobalOops Remove all OOPS from the PureExportSet, making these objects eligible for garbage collection.
+GciReleaseAllOops Remove all OOPS from the PureExportSet, or if in a user action, from the user action's export set, making these objects eligible for garbage collection.
+GciReleaseAllTrackedOops Clear the GciTrackedObjs set, making all tracked OOPs eligible for garbage collection.
+GciReleaseGlobalOops Remove an array of GemStone OOPs from the PureExportSet, making them eligible for garbage collection.
+GciReleaseOops Remove an array of GemStone OOPs from the PureExportSet, or if in a user action, remove them from the user action's export set, making them eligible for garbage collection.
+GciReleaseTrackedOops Remove an array of OOPs from the GciTrackedObjs set, making them eligible for garbage collection.
+GciRtlIsLoaded Report whether a GemBuilder library is loaded.
+GciRtlLoad Load a GemBuilder library.
+GciRtlUnload Unload a GemBuilder library.
+GciSaveAndTrackObjs Add objects to GemStone's internal GciTrackedObjs set to prevent them from being garbage collected.
+GciSaveGlobalObjs Add an array of OOPs to the PureExportSet, making them ineligible for garbage collection.
+GciSaveObjs Add an array of OOPs to the PureExportSet, or if in a user action to the user action's export set, making them ineligible for garbage collection.
+GciServerIsBigEndian Determine whether or not the server process is big-endian.
+GciSessionIsRemote Determine whether or not the current session is using a Gem on another machine.
+GciSetCacheName Set the name that a linked application will be known by in the shared cache.
+GciSetNet, GciSetNetEx Set network parameters for connecting the user to the Gem and Stone processes.
+GciSetSessionId Set an active session to be the current one.
+GciShutdown Logout from all sessions and deactivate GemBuilder. o

-Table 6.1 Functions for Controlling Sessions and Transactions (Continued)
+Table 1 Functions for Controlling Sessions and Transactions (Continued)